UPDATED: Apr 30, 2020

 When you look at company size (expressed as market share in this case) along with other factors we’ve already discussed like loss ratio and complaint data, you can form a better picture of which companies are most likely to be able to pay out on claims (and remain financially stable while doing so), should you ever need to file one.

-The table below outlines the ten largest insurance companies in South Dakota, along with their associated direct premiums written, loss ratio, and market share.
+The data below outlines the ten largest insurance companies in South Dakota, along with their associated direct premiums written, loss ratio, and market share.

 |Insurance Company||Direct Premiums Written||Loss Ratio||Market Share|